-Enter the amount determined on Schedule D Corporation, Part V, line 40.
+Enter the amount determined on Schedule D Corporation, Part VI. line 47.

 If the net long-term capital gains exceed the net short-term capital losses, the corporation may elect to pay an alternative tax.
-The alternative tax is determined by taxing the net income excluding net long-term capital gains at the normal tax rates, plus a 15% on such gains.
+The alternative tax is determined by taxing the net income excluding net long-term capital gains at the normal tax rates, plus a 15% on such gains, 20% if the gain was realized beginning on July 1, 2014.